 For more information on the Multi-Stakeholder Task Team, click here.

 They are a set of multi-stakeholders forums, the organization of which is led by the Working Party on Aid Effectiveness, to discuss and establish principles of a common development cooperation framework for development actors.
 Between 2002 and 2011, four Forums were organized:

 For more information on the High Level Fora processes, please click here.

 Other concepts you might want to know?
-Write us to info cso-effectiveness.org
+Write us to info at cso-effectiveness.org